 Inside Your Home

-Once fleas have gotten into your home, it can seem like you’ll never get rid of them!
+Once fleas have gotten into your home, it's hard to get rid of them!

 DIY Shampoos & Sprays